ShimingWang98/Facial_Feature_Crafting_against_Inversion_based_Identity_Theft/README.md

 - Inference: The server itself trains both feature extractor and downstream classifier without our defense.
 Then the feature extractor and our defense run on edge devices.
 The downstream classifier on cloud receives the protected feature as input and completes the inference.

 - Training: The server deploys a pretrained feature extractor to edge devices.
-Edge devices run our defense and upload the protected features to the cloud, which serve as the training data of the downstream classifier.
+Edge devices run our defense and upload the protected features to the cloud, which then serve as the training data of the downstream classifier.

-Major contributions: high utility on general ML tasks; robustness against adaptive attackers.
+Contributions: high utility on general ML tasks; robustness against adaptive attackers.

 ## Setup